Differences Between IRA and 401k

 IRA vs 401k Infographics

-- During 2019, the contribution limit in case of IRA stood at $6,000 every year for people below the age of 50 years, while that for 401(k) stood at $19,000.
-Meanwhile, the additional catch-up contribution for people above the age of 50 years stood at $1,000 for IRA and $6,000 for 401(k) during 2019.
+- During 2019, the contribution limit in the case of IRA stood at $6,000 every year for people below the age of 50 years, while that for 401k stood at $19,000.
+Meanwhile, the additional catch-up contribution for people above the age of 50 years stood at $1,000 for IRA and $6,000 for 401k during 2019.

-- In the case of early withdrawals, distributions from traditional IRAs are subject to 10% penalty for a person below the age of 59.5 years while there is no penalty for a person above 59.5 years of age.
-Distribution due to early withdrawals from 401(k) is subject to an onerous tax of 20% unless there is a “distributable event’ such as an employee leaving the employer or retiring.
+- In the case of early withdrawals, distributions from traditional IRAs are subject to a 10% penalty for a person below the age of 59.5 years while there is no penalty for a person above 59.5 years of age.
+Distribution due to early withdrawals from 401k is subject to an onerous tax of 20% unless there is a “distributable event’ such as an employee leaving the employer or retiring.

-- While companies don’t offer any matching contribution for IRA’s, most of the employers offer a matching contribution up to a certain percentage of the salary in the case of 401(k).
+- While companies don’t offer any matching contribution for IRA’s, most of the employers offer a matching contribution up to a certain percentage of the salary in the case of 401k.

 |Contribution||One can contribute $6,000 to an IRA every year ($7,000 for people above 50 years) in 2019||One can contribute $19,000 to a 401(k) account every year ($25,000 for people above 50 years) in 2019|

-|Early Distributions||Early distributions from traditional IRAs are subject to 10% penalty for a person below the age of 59.5 years (no penalty for a person above 59.5 years)||Early distributions from a 401(k) are subject to onerous 20% tax unless the employee leaves the employer or retires|
+|Early Distributions||Early distributions from traditional IRAs are subject to a 10% penalty for a person below the age of 59.5 years (no penalty for a person above 59.5 years)||Early distributions from a 401(k) are subject to onerous 20% tax unless the employee leaves the employer or retires.|

-|Federal taxes||Federal and state taxes are applicable to distributions from traditional IRAs after the age of 59.5 years||Distribution from a 401(k) is subject to mandatory federal tax at the time of withdrawal|
+|Federal taxes||Federal and state taxes are applicable to distributions from traditional IRAs after the age of 59.5 years.||Distribution from a 401(k) is subject to mandatory federal tax at the time of withdrawal.|

-|Employer contribution||Companies don’t offer any matching contribution for IRA’s||Most of the employers offer a matching contribution up to a certain percentage of the salary|
+|Employer contribution||Companies don’t offer any matching contribution to IRA’s.||Most of the employers offer a matching contribution up to a certain percentage of the salary.|

-|Cost of investment||An IRA plan costs relatively less compared to a 401(k) plan since there is a usually lesser volume of money to manage and also IRAs don’t charge any annual fees||Fees are higher for 401(k) plans due to a higher volume of money managed in a 401(k) account|
+|Cost of investment||It cost relatively less compared to a 401(k) plan since there is a usually lesser volume of money to manage, and also IRAs don’t charge any annual fees.||Fees are higher for 401(k) plans due to a higher volume of money managed in a 401(k) account.|

-|Investment options||One can make any kind of investments which include stocks, funds and fixed income investments since IRAs are self-directed||Most of the 401(k) plans have limited investment options such that an average 401(k) plan offers around 20 funds|
+|Investment options||One can make any kind of investments, which include stocks, funds, and fixed income investmentsFixed Income InvestmentsFixed income investment is a type of investment in which the investor receives a fixed and relatively stable stream of income in the form of dividends or interest over a period of time.
+Companies and governments typically issue fixed investments in the form of debt securities., since IRAs are self-directed.||Most of the 401(k) plans have limited investment options such that an average 401(k) plan offers around 20 funds.|

 However, one needs to assess his/her own requirement in terms of cost and benefits to arrive at a balanced retirement plan.
-As such it is crucial to understand the differences between the two to apply them successfully in retirement savings planning.
+As such, it is crucial to understand the differences between the two to apply them successfully in retirement savings planning.
 I hope the article helps you to decipher the two tax shelter planning for a healthy retirement.